mparchment/salsabil-io/src/content/blog/hadith.md

 Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applied usul al-fiqh.
 This will introduce fiqh al-hadith, as masterfully Ibn Daqiq al-‘Id shows how rulings are deduced from each narration.
 Listen to the recorded commentary of Hasan Bukhari on *Ihkam al-Ahkam*.

 # Intermediate Level

 The objective of this stage is to begin preparing for the thorough and exhaustive study of the major hadith literature.
-Throughout this stage, one should begin reading through the various sunan works to gain familiarity of their contents, while also checking and researching the veracity of their narrations.
-The most important sunan are *Sunan al-Tirmidhi*, which includes unique terminology often quoted by later scholars, *al-Mujtaba* by al-Nasa'i, which contains important benefits regarding hidden defects, and
+Throughout this stage, one should begin regularly reading through the various sunan works to gain familiarity of their contents, while also checking and researching the veracity of their narrations.
+The most important sunan are *Sunan al-Tirmidhi*, which includes unique terminology often quoted by later scholars, *al-Mujtaba* by al-Nasa'i, which contains important benefits regarding hidden defects, and *Sunan Abi Dawud*, one of the most authentic collections following the Sahihayn.

 - *Ma’alim al-Sunnah al-Nabawiyyah* by Salih b.
 Ahmad al-Shami